 In accordance with a good old tradition, this idea was immediately heralded by one major Belgrade daily newspaper which, without even delving into the essence of the situation, immediately announced that the existing Belgrade Marathon, “due to accumulated debts” and the fact that it “doesn’t possess an IAAF license”, will be removed from the calendar of athletics events after 31 years.
 In an effort to supplement the evidently ordered article, the newspaper also reported that the Belgrade Marathon is not a member of the IAAF and does not feature in the IAAF and EA (European Athletics) calendar.

-The fact is that none of the world’s marathons are IAAF members (including members of the so-called World “Marathon Majors” – London, New York, Boston, Chicago, Berlin and Tokyo) – though they are AIMS members and even founders of that global Association.
+The fact is that none of the world’s marathons is IAAF members (including members of the so-called World “Marathon Majors” – London, New York, Boston, Chicago, Berlin and Tokyo) – though they are AIMS members and even founders of that global Association.
 Also, the fact that the biggest European marathons, like London, Berlin and Paris, are not in EA calendar was probably deemed irrelevant.

 Moreover, the article also failed to state that the Belgrade Marathon’s debts have accumulated as a result of forgetful sponsors, who persistently avoid paying the organiser significant sums of money agreed for sponsorship.